Your questions answered. For more information, contact us

-Network Tasman Fibre is capable of delivering almost unlimited bandwidth.
-It enables users to access broadband speeds that are a thousand times faster than other networks.
+Network Tasman Fibre is capable of delivering almost unlimited bandwidth, enabling users to access broadband speeds that are a thousand times faster than other networks.

 Who uses Network Tasman Fibre?

 Anyone can purchase services from Network Tasman Fibre, however it is best suited to telecommunications companies, internet service providers (ISPs), IT companies, larger companies and organisations.
-Developers also use Network Tasman Fibre to connect properties (businesses and homes) to high speed broadband via an ISP.
+Developers also use Network Tasman Fibre to connect properties (businesses and homes) to high speed broadband via a Retail Service Provider.